Six juveniles arrested in series of aggravated robberies

 AUSTIN, Texas — Austin police say they’ve arrested six people responsible for nine aggravated robberies in the Austin area, all under the age of 18.

-The robberies began on Saturday, March 4 at 8:30 p.m., and two hours later, they had moved from southeast Austin to Central East Austin.
+The robberies began on Saturday, March 4, at 8:30 p.m.
+Two hours later, they had moved from southeast Austin to Central East Austin.
 There were more robberies the next night.

-Police say there are 22 victims, and in several of the incidents shots were fired.
+Police say there are 22 victims, and shots were fired in several of the incidents.

 One person was shot and is now in stable condition.